KIMB0/bachelor-external-component/README.md

 # bachelor-external-component
-This is a external component ment to be running in a Docker container
+This is a external component meant to be running in a Docker container